abadi199/elm-conf/slides.md

 I'm grouping this API into 3 categories.
 This is not an official classification by Horizon.
 I just find it helpful to think about this API this way and how I can implement this in Elm.

-The first category is the Write action, which consists of remove, removeAll, insert, replace, store, update, and upsert.
+The first category is the Write operations, which consists of remove, removeAll, insert, replace, store, update, and upsert.
-These are all actions that do some sort of writing/updating to the database.
+These are all operations that do some sort of writing/updating to the database.

 ---
 class: horizon center collection read